hosh-shell/hosh-shell.github.io/README.md

        - no limits
 - **pipelines** built around schema-less records:
     - built-in commands produce records with well-defined keys
-    - interoperability with external commands is achieved by using single-key records
+    - interoperability with external commands is achieved by using single-key record
-    - `lines pom.xml | enumerate | take 10`
 - **grouping commands**, with before/after behavior
-    - `withTime { lines pom.xml | sink }`
+    - `withTime { lines very-big-file.txt | count }`
     - `withLock file.lock { ... }`
 - **robust scripts by default**
     - as if running bash scripts with `set -euo pipefail` ([unofficial-strict-mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/))
 - **built with modern tooling and concepts**
-    - Java modules (but still not fully modular)
+    - Java modules
     - fitness functions from *Evolutionary Architecture* ISBN-13: 978-1491986363)
+    - designed to be compatible with [Project Loom](https://wiki.openjdk.java.net/display/loom/Main)

 ¹ it is not intended to conform to IEEE POSIX P1003.2/ISO 9945.2 Shell and Tools standard